wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

    - **Windows Settings**: Manage startup/shutdown scripts and security settings
    - **Administrative Templates**: Control system and application settings through policy

+6. **Apply and Test Policy:**
+   - After making changes, run `gpupdate /force` in Command Prompt to apply policies immediately.
+   - Log off and log back in (or restart the computer) to verify that the policy changes are in effect.
+   - Test the specific setting you configured (e.g., password complexity, desktop restrictions) to confirm the policy works as intended.

+**Outcome:**
+You have successfully modified and tested Group Policy settings.
+You should now be able to enforce security and operational standards, verify their effect, and troubleshoot policy-related issues—an essential skill for IT support roles and the CompTIA A+ exam.

+**Challenge Question:**

+*Which tool do you use to edit local Group Policy settings in Windows?*

 **Task 9 Summary:**
-You configured system and user settings using Group Policy.
+You learned to configure system and user settings using the Group Policy Editor.
 Mastering Group Policy allows you to enforce security, compliance, and operational standards across multiple computers, a critical skill for IT administrators and required by CompTIA A+.

----

-**Challenge Question (Task 9):**

-*How can you force an immediate update of Group Policy settings on a Windows computer?*

-**Answer:**

-Open Command Prompt as Administrator and run `gpupdate /force` to immediately refresh all Group Policy settings.

-*What command can you use to view the Resultant Set of Policy (RSoP) on a Windows system?*

-**Answer:**

-Type `rsop.msc` in the Run dialog and press Enter to view the Resultant Set of Policy.

 ---